Chemotherapy uses anti cancer (cytotoxic) drugs to destroy brain tumour cells. The drugs circulate throughout your body in the bloodstream.

-Chemotherapy can work well for some types of brain tumour.
-But it can be difficult to treat some brain tumours with chemotherapy drugs because the brain is protected by the blood brain barrier.
-This is a natural filter and only lets certain substances through from the blood to the brain tissues.
+It can be difficult to treat brain tumours with some chemotherapy drugs because the brain is protected by the blood brain barrier.
+This is a natural filter between the blood and the brain which protects the brain from harmful substances.

 When you have chemotherapy